gotcha/vimpdb/README.rst

 If you look inside the package, you will see a VIM script file: ``vimpdb.vim``.
 Do **not** move it to VIM configuration directory (like ``~/.vim/plugin``).
+**vimpdb** knows how to make the script available to VIM.

 Configuration
 =============

+**vimpdb** is configured through its RC file : ``~/.vimpdbrc``.
+The options are found in the ``[vimpdb]`` section.

+When **vimpdb** is started, it looks for that RC file.
+If it does not find it, **vimpdb** creates that file for you from default values.

+If the default values do not work for you, you should modify the RC file.
+See below for details about the options.

+You should not remove any of the options.
+If you do, **vimpdb** will break and complain accordingly.

 VIM script
 ----------